cloudera/hue/docs/user-guide/user-guide.md

     -   Search either by clicking on the magnifier icon on the results tab, or pressing Ctrl/Cmd + F
     -   [See more how to refine your results](http://gethue.com/new-features-in-the-sql-results-grid-in-hive-and-impala/).

-3. If there are multiple statements in the query, click Next in the Multi-statement query pane to execute the remaining statements.
+3. If there are multiple statements in the query (separated by semi-colons), click Next in the Multi-statement query pane to execute the remaining statements.

 When you have multiple statements it’s enough to put the cursor in the statement you want to execute, the active statement is indicated with a blue gutter marking.